-One of the authors, RJK, had corresponded with Mr. Turner for several decades.
+The author had corresponded with Mr. Turner for several decades.
 He was always helpful and generous with his time, and careful in stating his opinions.
 The information in this paper was not available at the time of Turner's original 1978 publication.

-Published in the online magazine Micscape, February 2017,
+Published in the online magazine Micscape, February 2022 www.microscopy-uk.org.uk.

-www.microscopy-uk.org.uk.